ifm/documentation/GeneralDoc/parameters.md

 When to change the default:

 Lower the default value when the standard targets are known to have low reflectivity (e.g. <10% like matte black targets).
 A lower amplitude threshold is also valuable when attempting to detect negative obstacles (e.g. stairs).
-It is recommended to enable a noise filter (temporal or adaptative filter) when lowering the default Minimum Amplitude.
+It is recommended to enable a noise filter (temporal or adaptive filter) when lowering the default Minimum Amplitude.

 ### Adaptive noise bilateral filter and median filter
 |Variable name|Short description|Min/max values|